ory/docs/docs/use-cases/passwordless.md

 The main steps in the passwordless login flow are, as follows:

-1. The frontend app detects that a user session is needed and sends a request to the application backend (server) to initiate authentication.
+1. In the frontend app, a user enters their ID and clicks the **Sign in with security key** button, which initiates the passwordless login flow on Ory Identities.
-2. The server generates a challenge (consisting essentially of randomized data) and sends it back to the frontend app.
+2. Ory Identities sends a cryptographic challenge (consisting essentially of unique, random data, also known as a _nonce_) to the frontend app.
-3. The frontend app requests identity verification through the browser API (WebAuthn), passing the challenge from the server and the ID that identifies this particular app (the _relying party ID_).
-4. WebAuthn pops up a dialog in the browser, presenting the user with options for verifying their identity.
+3. The frontend app requests verification of the user's identity by calling the WebAuthn API.
+WebAuthn automatically opens a dialog in the browser, asking the user to choose an authenticator.
-5. After the user selects a verification option, WebAuthn asks the platform (through the CTAP2 protocol) to verify the user's identity using the chosen authenticator.
-6. The platform verifies the user identity using either:
-   - An on-device authenticator
-   - An external authenticator
+4. WebAuthn delegates identity verification to the platform (operating system), passing the challenge and the choice of authenticator to the platform.
+The platform invokes the chosen authenticator to verify the user's identity.

-7. If the user identity is verified, the platform retrieves the key pair for the application and uses the private key (passkey) to sign the challenge issued by the server.
+   - **On-device authenticator:** If the user authenticates successfully, the platform selects the key pair that matches this app and uses the private key to sign the challenge.
-8. The platform returns the signed response to the browser and the frontend app.
-9. The frontend app returns the signed response to the server.
+   - **External authenticator:** Identity verification is delegated to the external device, which holds the private key that is used to sign the challenge.

-10. The server validates the signed reponse, using the public key from the user's account to verify the signature (where the user's public key was obtained during the passwordless sign-up flow).
+5. The platform returns the cryptographic response (the signed challenge) to the frontend app, which forwards it on to Ory Identities.
+Ory Identities uses the public key from the user account to verify the cryptographic response (the public key gets stored in Ory Identities when the user signs up).

 :::note